 In Android (and Linux) philosophy, free RAM is wasted RAM.
 The Operating System will try to utilize all the amount of RAM available to it to increase its throughput.
 By design, Android tends to keep activities in RAM after the user exits them.
 This way it can speed up opening them again if needed.
 This behavior though can easily get the system in a low free memory state.
+Today, we’ll see how we can tweak Android low memory killer as per our requirements.

 Android manages low memory states using a Kernel module known as Low Memory Killer (LMK).
 LMK is a process killer, which is designed to work in cooperation with the Android Framework.
 Each process is assigned a special value by the Framework when started, the oom_adj value(oom_score_adj on newer kernels).
 This value defines how important the process is for the system(its priority), and thus how easily it can be killed.
 Values vary between -17 and +15(0 to 1000 for oom_score_adj).
 Higher values are given to less important processes which are killed first.
 Moreover, LMK defines 5 different categories for processes, each one containing processes with oom_adj/oom_score_adj in a specific range of values: